-Figure~\ref{fig:system_split} shows the breakdown of embodied CO2e for a Fujitsu workstation.
-The data is based on the Life Cycle Analysis (LCA) report published in~\cite{LCA_Fujutsu}.
-The desktop system consists of a CPU with four cores, 8 GB DRAM, 1TB HDD, and SSD with 512GB storage capacity.
-For this system, the total CO2e is 706 Kg CO$_2$, wherein OPEX carbon emissions are 278Kg Kg CO$_2$ for five year lifetime, and CAPEX carbon emissions are 473 Kg CO$_2$.
-Typically, the LCA models carbon emissions from the cradle to the grave~\cite{LCAwiki}.
-First, the LCA accounts for carbon emitted to extract the required materials during the mining, refining, and transport phases.
-Next, the LCA models estimate the carbon emissions for manufacturing components such as PCBs, Integrated Circuits, and Chassis.
-And lastly, it estimates CO$_2$ emissions for operating, transporting, and recycling the device.
-Typically LCA software utilizes detailed models that account for the material models, process and packaging technology, yield, and geographic location of the manufacturing.
+Figure~\ref{fig:system_split} shows the breakdown of embodied CO2e, sourced from the Life Cycle Analysis (LCA) report detailed in~\cite{LCA_Fujutsu}.
+The desktop configuration encompasses a four-core CPU, 8 GB DRAM, a 1TB HDD, and a 512GB SSD.
+This system's cumulative CO2e reaches 706 kg CO$_2$, comprising OPEX carbon emissions of 278 kg CO$_2$ over a five-year lifespan and CAPEX carbon emissions totalling 473 kg CO$_2$.
+The LCA methodology, as discussed in~\cite{LCAwiki}, provides an all-encompassing approach that traces carbon emissions from inception to conclusion.
+The assessment encompasses carbon emissions originating from material extraction during the mining, refining, and transportation phases.
+Subsequently, it models carbon emissions entailed in the manufacturing of components such as PCBs, Integrated Circuits, and Chassis.
+Lastly, the LCA computes CO$_2$ emissions associated with operational, transportation, and recycling phases.
+Notably, LCA software employs intricate models that consider material specifics, process technologies, packaging methods, yield, and geographical manufacturing nuances.

-As seen in Figure~\ref{fig:system_split}, semiconductor components - SSD, DRAM, HDD, and CPU constitute a majority of the embodied carbon emissions, which is a result of the highly complex and energy-intensive manufacturing of semiconductor components.
-Amongst all the components, SSD has the most significant footprint as it uses multiple Flash and DRAM chips, which tend to have multiple silicon dies per package.
-Furthermore, the Flash and DRAM fabrication centers have limited renewable electricity supply, forcing fabs to use electricity generated from carbon-intensive sources.
+In the case of the embodied CO2e within the Fujitsu workstation depicted in Figure~\ref{fig:system_split}, the bulk of embodied carbon emissions is attributed to semiconductor components—namely SSDs, DRAM, HDDs, and CPUs.
+This outcome is a direct consequence of the intricate and energy-intensive nature characterizing the manufacturing of semiconductor components.
+Within this component spectrum, SSDs claim the most substantial footprint due to their incorporation of multiple Flash and DRAM chips, often containing numerous silicon dies within a single package.
+Adding to the challenge, the Flash and DRAM fabrication centers have limited renewable electricity supply, thereby compelling these facilities to use electricity sourced from carbon-intensive origins.